 If you are not familiar with modules, check out Ansible - Getting Started with Modules.

 The unarchive module is used to extract an archive, such as a .zip file or a tar archive.
-By default, unarchive will extract the archive on your control node (that's your Ansible server) to a directory on the managed node (e.g. target system).
+For example, this playbook would extract foo.zip to the /tmp directory.
+By default, unarchive will look for the src file on your control node (that's your Ansible server) and extract to a directory on the target servers.

 - name: extract /path/to/foo.zip